LorenzaFriedrich/lorenzafriedrich.github.io/_posts/2025-08-04-VideoGames.md

 ### Milestone 1 - Character Animation

-In an exisiting unity scene - implement the following:
-1. A character without root motion that turns programmatically without root motion.
-2. A character with root motion that…
-- a.
-Can have variable walking and running speeds and animations in all directions.
-- b.
-Has publicly modifiable scalars for these root motion parameters.
-- c.
-Will be able to move to a target location and point to the target after a button press.
-3. A Minion (yes from the movie) character with root motion that hops and twists while moving.
-This minion will also have squeaky footsteps.
+This milestone focused on implementing diverse character animation systems in Unity.
+A non-root motion character was programmed to turn without animation-based movement, while a root motion character was built to handle variable walking and running speeds in all directions, with publicly adjustable parameters for fine-tuning.
+The root motion character could also move toward and face a target after a button press.
+Additionally, a Minion character was animated with root motion to hop and twist while moving, complete with squeaky footstep sounds for added effect. also have squeaky footsteps.

 ### Milestone 2 – Physics Simulation

-- Vertical stack of three (3) blue rigidbody spheres with collision sounds
-- Vertical stack of three (3) red rigidbody spheres that don’t collide with one another.
-- Asset Store model “Free Japanese Mask” with custom compound collider that tips over on nose
-- yellow jointed chain made of at least five (5) rigidbody GameObjects
-- blue kinematic rigidbody elevator using Mecanim animation with red rigidbody sphere going for a ride
-- green Weeble Wobble/Punching Bozo that tilts but can’t be knocked over
-- a purple cube with rigidbody box that does not slide down the ramp
-- green cube with rigidbody box that does slide down the ramp
-- orange rigidbody sphere that bounces
-- Y_Bot ragdoll that collapses over the hurdle GameObject
-- black click beetle or jumping bean that jumps intermittently and is autonomous
-- Make a pause script that starts the game paused and unpauses with “p” keypress
+The second milestone showcased Unity’s physics engine through interactive simulations.
+A variety of rigidbody setups were created: blue spheres stacked with collision sounds, red spheres that didn’t collide with each other, a Japanese mask with a compound collider that tips over, and a yellow chain with jointed rigidbodies.
+Other implementations included a kinematic elevator carrying a sphere, a wobbling Weeble Wobble that never falls over, friction and sliding tests with cubes on ramps, a bouncy orange sphere, and a Y_Bot ragdoll collapsing over a hurdle.
+Autonomous motion was demonstrated with a click beetle that jumps intermittently.
+A custom pause script was also added, starting the game paused and resuming on a keypress.

 ### Milestone 3 – Game Menus and Collectables
-- Working Game Start Menu with dedicated scene
-- Working In-Game Menu in original gameplay scene
-- Collectable ball that only SomeDude_RootMotion can collect
-- Trigger-based animated prefab object placed in three (3) locations in scene
+This milestone introduced UI systems and collectible mechanics.
+A dedicated start menu scene was implemented to launch gameplay, alongside an in-game pause menu within the main scene.
+Collectables were integrated with restrictions—only the SomeDude_RootMotion character could pick up a special ball.
+Additionally, an animated prefab was set up to trigger events when approached, and three instances of it were placed throughout the scene to encourage exploration.
 ### Milestone 4 – Artificial Intelligence
-- AI controlled Minion visits 5 stationary waypoints
-- AI controlled Minion heads off moving waypoint (that is visible) and has a visualization of minion’s predicted position (visible destination tracker object)
-- AI is controlled by procedural state machine of at least 2 states where the minion visits 5 stationary waypoints, then heads off moving waypoint, then goes back to visiting 5 stationary waypoints, then heads off moving waypoint,….going on forever in that pattern.
-- Minion is animated with steps and not sunk into ground
+The final milestone implemented AI-driven behavior using procedural state machines.
+A Minion character was animated to walk naturally and interact with the environment without clipping into the ground.
+The AI was programmed to patrol five stationary waypoints, then pursue a moving waypoint while displaying a predicted position via a visible tracker.
+This cycle repeated indefinitely, demonstrating a dynamic two-state AI system that alternates between waypoint patrol and moving target pursuit.
 ### Concepts
 - Trespasser (jurassic Park)
 - Interactive NArrative